-- Students may use the grade replacement policy to replace a grade earned in any undergraduate course taken in the regular Spring 2020 term including courses taken at the 300-400 level.
+- Students may use the grade replacement policy to replace a grade earned in any undergraduate course taken in the regular Spring/Summer 2020 term.
+For Spring/Summer 2020 this includes courses taken at the 300-400 level.
 Units earned in courses processed via this grade replacement policy exception will not count toward the 15 unit limit.

 This policy describes the procedure by which a student may appeal a final course grade.
 A grade assigned by an instructor is only subject to the appeals procedure if:

 - There was a clerical/administrative error in the calculation and/or assignment of the grade;

 - The grade assignment was based on factors other than the student’s performance in the course and/or completion of course requirements; or

 - The grade assignment meant that the student was held to more demanding standards than other students in the same section of the course.

 The burden of proof of these conditions rests on the student.